DFE-Digital/education-benchmarking-and-insights/documentation/testing/1_Test-Approach.md

 ### Testing Requirements

 #### Supported Browsers
-We will be focusing on Chrome browser on Windows and MacOs and Edge on windows considering the insights we have from the previous system.
+We will be focusing on Chrome browser on Windows and macOS and Edge on windows considering the insights we have from the previous system.
 The rest of the browsers shown below will be checked on adhoc basis.

 | Operating System | Browser                      | Versions                     |
 |------------------|------------------------------|------------------------------|